-Commercial real estate (“CRE”) properties come in all shapes, sizes, conditions, and locations.
+Commercial real estate (CRE) properties come in all shapes, sizes, conditions, and locations.
 While this is a major benefit for investors seeking a diversity of options, it can be challenging to describe them with a common methodology that allows an individual to compare one property to another.
 To solve for this issue, a common classification taxonomy has been developed that can be used as a shorthand for describing the condition, location, and risk associated with a given property: property types and building classes.

-The first descriptor that potential investors should commit to memory is the property type.
-Broadly, there are four types of commercial real estate properties: Office, Industrial, Retail, and Multifamily.
+In addition to building classes, potential real estate investors should commit to memory the different commercial property types.
+Broadly, there are four types of commercial real estate: office, industrial, retail, and multifamily.

 Office space is designed for the unique needs of running a business.
 The building may be a glass and steel high-rise located in the “central business district” of a big city like New York or a low or mid-rise property located in a suburban office park.
 In addition, the space could be general, meant to cater to companies like accounting and law firms.
 Or, it could be designed to meet the unique needs of a specialized type of tenant like a doctor’s office.